Payroll & Finance

 There are a few reasons why salaried and waged employees might take leave without pay, and this naturally affects payroll processing.
 But never fear, we’re going to share with you a few helpful tips to ensure unpaid leave is processed quickly and correctly.

-Employees aren’t able to take extra time off work unless it’s approved by their employer.
+Employees are only able to take extra time off work with the approval of their employer.
 Either the employer can outline when it’s permissible in the employment agreement, or this can be negotiated around the time the leave is being taken.

 Here are a few reasons why an employee might ask for leave without pay:

-1. They don’t have enough annual leave available and want to take more time off work
+• They don’t have enough annual leave available and want to take more time off work.

-2. An employee is sick or injured and doesn't have enough sick leave
+• An employee is sick or injured and doesn't have enough sick leave.

-3. An employee is taking time for their studies
+• An employee is taking time for their studies.

-5. Parental leave or negotiated carer leave is not available to them
+• Parental leave or negotiated carer leave is not available to them.

 No matter what, the employee must seek approval from their employer before taking unpaid leave.
 If they don’t, the employer may take disciplinary action against them.